regolith-linux/regolith-linux.github.io/index.md

 ## Next Steps

 Have a look at the [Getting Started](https://regolith-linux.org/getting-started.html) guide to learn more about using Regolith Linux, see the [latest updates](https://regolith-linux.org/news.html), or check out the [configuration](https://regolith-linux.org/configuring.html) page to learn about how to tweak it to your liking.
-Also have a look at the [Keybindings](https://regolith-linux.org/keybindings.html) to learn your new desktop environment.
+Also have a look at the [Keybindings](https://regolith-linux.org/keybindings.html) to learn the quickest way around your new desktop environment.